What is Bld

 $ ls dist

-If a bld binary is not available, you will have to start a container with the bld-musl-builder and do the steps manually.
+If a bld binary is not available, you will have to start a container with the bld-image and do the steps manually.

 Installation